huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_attach.md

   This parameter and `password` are alternative.
 Changing this parameter will reset the node.

 * `password` - (Optional, String) Specifies the root password when logging in to select the password mode.
-  This parameter must be salted and alternative to `key_pair`.
+  This parameter can be plain or salted and is alternative to `key_pair`.
   Changing this parameter will reset the node.

 * `max_pods` - (Optional, Int, ForceNew) Specifies the the maximum number of instances a node is allowed to create.
   Changing this parameter will create a new resource.